Aries298/Visual-novel-character-count-calculator/README.md

 # Visual-novel-character-count-calculator
-A simple tool to calculate character count of a visual novel using line count and script's size
+A simple tool to calculate character count of a visual novel using line count and script's size.
+Site made with Pyscript.

 Site available here: